lomigmegard/akka-http-cors/README.md

 #### allowGenericHttpRequests
 `Boolean` with default value `true`.

-If `true`, allow generic requests (that are outisde the scope of the specification) to pass through the directive.
+If `true`, allow generic requests (that are outside the scope of the specification) to pass through the directive.
 Else, strict CORS filtering is applied and any invalid request will be rejected.

 #### allowCredentials
 `Boolean` with default value `true`.

-Controls the presence of the `Access-Control-Allow-Credentials` header in the response.
-From the [W3C page](https://www.w3.org/TR/cors/#access-control-allow-credentials-response-header):

-> The `Access-Control-Allow-Credentials` header indicates whether the response to request can be exposed when the omit credentials flag is unset.
-When part of the response to a preflight request it indicates that the actual request can include user credentials. — _W3C_
+Indicates whether the resource supports user credentials.
+If `true`, the header `Access-Control-Allow-Credentials` is set in the response, indicating the actual request can include user credentials.

 Examples of user credentials are: cookies, HTTP authentication or client-side certificates.